 Containing 1 pint (470ml) of acid-free, flexible, UV-resistant glue, this is an excellent product for binding school textbooks, scrapbooks, and journals.
-It’s also completely transparent and won’t leave traces of glue once dried.
+It’s also completely transparent and won’t leave traces of glue once dry.

 Like the previous products, this glue is non-toxic and odor-free.
-However, it is thicker and more buttery in consistency, making it more user-friendly for youngsters.
-And if you’re hesitant about crafting with a denser glue texture, worry not; this product works just as well when thinned with water.
+However, it’s thicker and more buttery in consistency, making it user-friendly for youngsters.
+And if you’re hesitant about crafting with a denser glue, worry not; this product works just as well when thinned with water.

 Contrary to other options listed, this glue comes in the form of a tub vs. a squeeze bottle with a nozzle and, therefore, requires a brush for application — a great solution if you’re covering more ample surfaces or working on larger papercraft projects.

 This is also an easy glue to craft with because of its drying properties; you’ll have more than enough time to work through your DIY book binding projects without feeling pressured to stick pages impeccably on the first attempt.